nasa/openmct/platform/framework/README.md

 3. __Registering extensions.__ Resolved extensions are registered with Angular,
    such that they can be used by the application at run-time.
-This stage includes both registration of Angular built-ins (directives, controllers, routes, and services) as well as registration of non-Angular extensions.
-   _Sources in `src/register`_
+This stage includes both registration of Angular built-ins (directives, controllers, routes, constants, and services) as well as registration of non-Angular extensions. _Sources in `src/register`_
 4. __Bootstrapping.__ JSON declarations are loaded for all bundles which will constitute the application, and wrapped in a useful API for subsequent stages. _Sources in `src/bootstrap`_